-Michelle Obama Shares Never-Before-Seen Photo of Herself as a Little Girl from Her New Memoir
+Michelle Obama Shares Never-Before-Seen Girlhood Photo She Uncovered While Writing Memoir

 Michelle Obama is throwing it back — way back — with a never-before-seen photo of herself as little girl with her parents, Marian and Fraser Robinson.

-The former first lady took to Instagram on Tuesday to share the childhood photo, which will be included in her highly anticipated first memoir, Becoming, out Nov.
+The former first lady took to Instagram on Tuesday to share the childhood photo that she uncovered while working on her highly anticipated first memoir, Becoming, out Nov.
 13.

 “Over the next few days, I’ll be sharing some photos and memories from my book, BECOMING.
 My father, Fraser, taught me to work hard, laugh often, and keep my word,” Obama, 54, captioned the photo.
 “My mother, Marian, showed me how to think for myself and to use my voice.
 Together, in our cramped apartment on the South Side of Chicago, my family helped me see the value in our story, in my story, and in the larger story of our country.”